IceNFireBoy/edu-guardian/docs/DEPLOYMENT.md

 - **Build Errors**: Look at the Netlify build logs for detailed error information
 - **JSX in .ts Files**: Ensure files containing JSX have the `.tsx` extension, not `.ts`
 - **Missing Hooks**: If you encounter errors about missing hooks like `useAuth` or `usePDFNote`, ensure these files exist and are correctly exported.
+- **Dependency Version Conflicts**: In case of dependency conflicts in Netlify, consider:
+  1. Downgrading packages to more stable versions
+  2. Adding a custom `netlify.toml` in the frontend directory
+  3. Setting `NPM_FLAGS="--no-optional"` in the build environment
+  4. Specifying Node version with `NODE_VERSION="18"` in the build environment

 ## CI/CD Integration